 What We Didn't Like

 At two pounds, the OXO is one of the heavier scales we tested, a weight that can be cumbersome.
-The scale also had one of the slower start-up times (three seconds long), as well as a slight lag while we dosed out a series of ingredients.
+The scale also had one of the slower start-up times (three seconds long).
 As we used the scale repeatedly throughout the day, this became bothersome.
-Our biggest gripe with the scale is that it displays ounces in fractions rather than decimals; luckily, OXO has informed us that the newer, 2018 model has eliminated fractions and uses a decimal-only display.
+When we first tested this model, our biggest gripe was that it displayed ounces in fractions rather than decimals; luckily, OXO’s newer model eliminated fractions and uses a decimal-only format.
+We also had complained of a slight lag when dosing our a series of ingredients, but the newer model is speedier, registering new additions much more rapidly.

 What We Liked